-- 1 Click Start, then select Control Panel, then Performance and Maintenance. - 2 Click System, click the Hardware tab, then click Device Manager.
+In Windows 2000, click Start, then select Control Panel.

+- 2 Click System, click the Hardware tab, then click Device Manager.
 The Device Manager opens. - 3 Click View, select Resources by type, then double-click Interrupt request (IRQ).
 All IRQs and their hardware assignments are displayed.

-To check IRQ usage in Windows Me, Windows 2000, and Windows 98:
+To check IRQ usage in Windows 98:

 - 1 Click Start, then select Settings, then Control Panel.
-The Control Panel window opens.
-If you do not see the System icon, click view all control panel options. - 2 Double-click the System icon, then click the Device Manager tab.
+The Control Panel window opens. - 2 Double-click the System icon, then click the Device Manager tab.
 The Device Manager opens. - 3 Click Computer, then click Properties.
 The Computer Properties dialog box opens and displays the IRQs and their hardware assignments.